Thursday, November 21, 2024

 It depends.

-What’s the catch?
+What’s the Catch?

 The main problem with MacBooks is the operating system.
-Though MatLab & AutoCAD & LabView can all run on a Mac as well as pretty much ANY software for coding/programming (this is a programmer’s top choice – a non-engineering programmer that is)…they cannot run many of the most popular 3D CAD design software like Solidworks, Catia or ANSYS.
+While MATLAB, AutoCAD, and LabVIEW can all run on a Mac—as well as pretty much ANY software for coding/programming (MacBooks are a top choice for non-engineering programmers)—they cannot run many of the most popular 3D CAD design software like SolidWorks, CATIA, or ANSYS.

-• Extremely portable & thin
+• Extremely portable and thin

 • The best keyboards ever designed (super useful for programming)

-• Extremely solid build quality.
+• Extremely solid build quality

 • No need to pay for antivirus or worry about viruses